UniversalDependencies/UD_Spanish-GSD/README.txt

 treebank and converted automatically to UD standards.

 Various heuristics have been added to improve the output of the tagger, fix obvious errors and add features that the tagger did not supply.
+The changes for v1.2 (November 2015) were done by Miguel Ballesteros, Dan Zeman, and Héctor Martínez Alonso.

 The Spanish UD conforms to the UD guidelines, but there are some exceptions.